 Since 2020 I have honed my rehabilitative skills in chiropractic settings with motor vehicle accident recovery and with veterans dealing with chronic pain, injury recovery, and mind-body care.

-In 2022 I reopened my practice and rebranded while working as a PT Aide at Orthopedic and TMJ Physical Therapy with a focus on TMJD related care and rehabilitative exercise.
+In 2022 I reopened my practice and rebranded while working as a PT Aide at Orthopedic and TMJ Physical Therapy with a focus on TMD related care and rehabilitative exercise.

 Through these experiences I have learned to work in collaboration with other experts to best serve, educate and support the people in my care.